Gund4422/TinyBoxX/README.md

 Bochsrc.txt: floppya: 1_44=tinyboxos.img, status=inserted, boot: a, megs: 16, romimage: file=BIOS-bochs-latest, vgaromimage: file=VGABIOS-lgpl-latest, log: bochslog.txt
 # Why is the OS called "TinyBox?"
 Well.. its because its a Tiny OS running in Bochs (Box)!
 Creative, Right?
+# What Does It use?
+- **93% C** → kernel, shell, task scheduler, VGA driver, timer, syscalls
+- **6% Assembly** → bootloader, kernel stub, low-level setup
+# My Note
+Intiha's Note: Intiha's Note: THIS OS WAS MADE FROM SCRATCH.
+It serves as a template for people using TCC and NASM.